Banana Cocoa Cookies

 Like I said up top, I used King Arthur Flour Gluten-free Measure for Measure Flour, and I’m guessing that Bob’s Red Mill 1-to-1 Gluten-free Baking Flour would also work just as well.

-If you have a different brand of gluten-free flour, just make sure it’s a 1:1 sub for all-purpose flour.
-Stuff like oat/coconut/almond flour won’t work because those aren’t direct subs for all-purpose flour.
+If you have a different brand of gluten-free flour, ensure it’s a 1:1 substitute for all-purpose flour.
+Substitutes like oat, coconut, or almond flour won’t work because they aren’t direct substitutes for all-purpose flour.

 If you don’t need these cookies to be gluten-free, you can use all-purpose flour, whole wheat flour or white whole wheat flour.